Dominator (roller coaster)

 Dominator is a floorless roller coaster located at Kings Dominion amusement park in Doswell, Virginia.
-Built by Bolliger & Mabillard, it originally opened in 2000 as Batman: Knight Flight at Six Flags Ohio (later renamed to Six Flags Worlds of Adventure in 2001) in Aurora, Ohio.
-It obtained its current name when Cedar Fair purchased the park and renamed it back to Geauga Lake in 2004.
-Following the park's permanent closure in 2007, the roller coaster was relocated to Kings Dominion where it opened in the International Street section of the park on May 24, 2008.
+Built by Bolliger & Mabillard, it originally opened in 2000 as Batman: Knight Flight at Six Flags Ohio (later renamed to Six Flags Worlds of Adventure in 2001), in Aurora, Ohio.
+It was given its current name when Cedar Fair purchased the Ohio park in 2004.
+However, following Six Flags Ohio (renamed back to Geauga Lake by Cedar Fair)’s eventual permanent closure in 2007, the coaster was relocated to Kings Dominion, where it reopened on May 24, 2008.
+Dominator is located fairly close to the park’s main entry plaza, in the area known as International Street.

-Dominator is the world's longest floorless coaster at 4210 ft, and it has one of the tallest vertical loops in the world at 135 ft.
+Dominator is the world's longest floorless coaster, at 4210 ft, and it has one of the tallest vertical loops in the world at 135 ft.

 History

 Geauga Lake era (2000–2007)

 Batman: Knight Flight was unveiled at a media event held on December 9, 1999, described as the only floorless roller coaster in the Midwest and one of five like it in the world.
 The ride was planned as part of a major expansion project, along with extensive changes, in an effort to rebrand Geauga Lake as Six Flags Ohio for the 2000 season.
 Batman: Knight Flight was constructed in the Gotham City section of the park, which is a themed area common among other Six Flags parks.
 The coaster opened to the public on May 5, 2000.
+While at the park, the ride was notable for interacting with the lake numerous times throughout the course.

 Six Flags Ohio was later renamed in 2001 to Six Flags Worlds of Adventure, and in March 2004, Cedar Fair acquired the theme park and restored the original Geauga Lake name.
 The park was stripped of Looney Tunes and DC Comics branding.
 In the process, Batman: Knight Flight was renamed Dominator, and all Batman branding was removed from the trains and station.

 In August 2007, rumors of Dominator being relocated to Kings Dominion began to surface.
 Following Cedar Fair's announcement in September 2007 that Geauga Lake's amusement park would cease to operate, leaving only the Wildwater Kingdom water park, plans were made to relocate many of its rides to other parks.
 Dominator's last day of operation before the move was September 16, 2007, although its destination was not specified.

 Kings Dominion era (2008–present)

 On October 23, 2007, it was announced that Dominator would be moved to Kings Dominion.
-It was rebuilt on the former site of the bus parking lot, behind Berserker, an Intamin Looping Starship.
+It was rebuilt on the former site of the bus parking lot behind the now-defunct Berserker, an Intamin Looping Starship, in the International Street section of the park.
 When it was relocated to Kings Dominion, it received a new paint job.
 The supports remained dark blue, but the track was repainted orange with the exception of the vertical loop, which remains painted yellow.
 It opened to the public on May 24, 2008.

 Ride experience

-While at Geauga Lake, the ride was notable for interacting with the lake numerous times throughout the course.
-When it was relocated to Kings Dominion, it was built behind the Berserker, in the International Street section of the park on the former bus parking lot.